Some links in this post may be affiliate links

 Dischidia ruscifolia is native to Philippines where it grows as an epiphyte on top of trees, attaching itself to the trees by means of its tiny roots borne at the leaf nodes.

-Million Hearts Plant (Dischidia ruscifolia) thrives in bright light with some morning sunshine away from hot direct sunshine, average warmth, moderately moist, rich, well-drained soil and two feedings during the growing season.
+Million Hearts Plant (Dischidia ruscifolia) flourishes in bright light with 4-6 hours of morning sunshine, average warmth of 18-300C, moderate humidity of 50-55% and moderately moist, rich, well-drained, orchid's potting soil coupled with two feedings during the growing season.

 Significantly reduce watering during the cold season to maintain the soil barely moist as the growth is minimal at this time.